Helen Scharfman, Ph.D.

 Dr. Helen Scharfman completed her doctoral training in the Department of Pharmacology at the Uniformed Services University of the Health Sciences in Bethesda, Maryland and her postdoctoral training in the Department of Neurological Surgery at the University of Washington in Seattle, Washington.
 She was a Research Associate in the Department of Neurobiology and Behavior at the State University of Stony Brook before starting her own laboratory at Helen Hayes Hospital and Columbia University in 1991.
-In 2007, she moved her laboratory to the Nathan Kline Institute, and her primary appointment was moved to New York University Langone Medical Center, where she is Professor of Child & Adolescent Psychiatry, Psychiatry, and Physiology & Neuroscience.
+In 2007, she moved her laboratory to the Nathan Kline Institute, and her primary appointment was moved to New York University Grossman School of Medicine, where she is Professor of Child & Adolescent Psychiatry, Psychiatry, and Physiology & Neuroscience.

 Dr. Scharfman’s primary research interests include the mechanisms underlying neuronal excitability and neuronal plasticity, neuroendocrinology, and neurogenesis.
 The emphasis of the laboratory is to understand the basic mechanisms of normal function in order to better address dysfunction -- i.e., in neurological disorders and psychiatric illness.
 An area of long-standing interest has been the hippocampus and adjacent brain regions, so there has been an emphasis on learning disorders, as well as epilepsy.